 To make the transition from one property to the new location possible, WIAF sold land that formerly housed the “Jardins de l’Espoir (Gardens of Hope)” and is reinvesting those resources directly into the new building, including priority work such as roof repairs that will begin before winter.
 The new location is conveniently positioned steps from a future REM station, with the site helping to rebalance urban development by creating a lively, “people-first” destination that strengthens social ties and local resilience in Pierrefonds–Roxboro.
 The first phase of work is made possible in-part thanks to support from solidarity finance partners Desjardins and the ‘Fiducie du Chantier de l’économie sociale.’

-The West Island Assistance Fund (WIAF) has been active for nearly 60 years where it continues to support vulnerable individuals and families across the West Island through food assistance, a community thrift store and a range of services that promote social inclusion and dignity.
+The West Island Assistance Fund (WIAF) has been active for nearly 60 years where it continues to support vulnerable individuals and families across the West Island through food assistance, a community thrift store and a range of services that promote social inclusion and dignity. n